Fear slows progress toward our goals, but there are things we can do about it! ⇔

 A moment ago, I mentioned the fear of death.
 I can’t count the number of Chinese people, young and old, who have told me that they are afraid of death.
+I’m hearing this again as many are afraid of this virus pandemic.
 I laid that fear aside so many years ago, that it always startles me.

 We fear death for three main reasons.
 First, we want our lives to matter, and death ends all chances for us to make the world a better place.
 Second, we want to enjoy life, and death ends that too.
 Third, we fear death because we don’t know what happens to us after we die.

 Part of the reason why I’m a Christian is because I think the Bible deals with all three.
 While I’m alive, God wants my life to matter even more than I do, and He directs my life so that it will matter.
 He also teaches me how to have fun in a way that does not leave me with guilt and shame.
 The Christians I know have remarkable joy, and they wake up every morning without a hangover, headache or worse.